-Anything from the placement of the filter basket and water reservoir to the choice to have a dedicated on/off switch and have it backlit can impact your brewing experience.
-Several of the higher-end coffee maker options we’ve selected earned their spots thanks to their innovative design choices.
+Anything from the filter basket and water reservoir placement to the choice to have a dedicated on/off switch and have it backlit can impact your brewing experience.
+Several of the higher-end coffee maker options we’ve selected have earned their spots thanks to their innovative design choices.

-You do NOT want to have to pack and unpack your coffee maker any time every time you want a cup of coffee or two.
-That would defeat the point of going for the convenient small-scale brewer.
+You do NOT want to have to pack and unpack your coffee maker any time you want a cup of coffee or two.
+That would defeat the point of going for the convenient and compact coffee maker.

 Last but not least, take a look at the programmability of the machines you are considering.
 While most small brewers, like these four cup coffee makers, will have relatively minimal programmability.
 They are usually focused more on ease of use and delivering a simple brew of delicious coffee every day.

-A few of the machines do have some level of programmability, such as the timer on the Mr. Coffee DRX5-RB.
-However, most of the other perks included with these machines are smaller conveniences, like auto-pause and shutoff features.
+A few of the machines do have some level of programmability, like a 24-hour timer that lets you schedule your brew.
+However, most of the other perks included with these machines are more minor conveniences, like auto-pause and shutoff features.

 If you are looking for high-level programmability, such as temperature and advanced volume control, you may want to look into getting a larger brewer.

 Alternatively, if you need a small brewer that does allow significant control over the various factors that impact the outcome of your brew, consider choosing a manual brewer such as the OAMCEG Pour-Over or Bodum French Press.
 Manual brewers are popular with at-home baristas who want to experiment with their brews and have more free reign over things like ground saturation, water temperature, etc.